 These parts are often in conflict with each other and may not accept or even acknowledge one another but, nevertheless, influence one another to some degree.
 They are NOT separate personalities (though may feel like they are) but different facets of the person’s personality which have failed to mesh smoothly together into a cohesive, cooperative, whole personality system.

 These different parts of the personality vary according to the particular individual suffering from dissociative identity disorder (DID) but usually have the same basic functions.
-According to the psychologist and expert in DID, Boon, a typical example of the fragmented parts the poorly integrated personality of person suffering from DID may be made up of are as follows :
+According to the psychologist and expert in DID, Boon, a typical example of the fragmented parts the poorly integrated personality of a person suffering from DID may be made up of are as follows :

 – the ‘daily functioning’ part